Afro-Argentines: Decline of the Afro-Argentine population

-The classification of an increasing number of non-whites (especially those who had at least some racial mixture) into new ambiguous pseudo-racial categories was devised by authorities since the last years of the colonial period as a method to move them from their original racial identities (negros and indios) in an attempt to make them more assimilable within the modern society that was sought to create.
-This was a first part of the whitening, known as the lightening, in which non-whites were put gradually into categories that were closer to the white one, that was the more desirable.
-Also, the white elite, which was a minority in most places until the mid-19th century, used this as a way to make a difference between "us" and "them", allowing many people to "leave" their undesirable original categories, but at the same time preventing them to become labeled as whites (since in certain cases they presented an aspect closer to the white than that of the Indigenous or Black) to deny them the access to the power and privileges reserved for a minority.
+The aforementioned classification of an increasing number of non-whites (especially those who had at least some racial admixture) into new ambiguous pseudo-racial categories, devised by authorities from the final years of the colonial period as a method to move them from their original racial identities (negros and indios) in an attempt to make them more assimilable within the modern society the elites sought to create, was the first part of the whitening, known as the lightening, in which non-whites were moved gradually into categories that were closer to "white", which was more desirable.
+Also, the white elite, which was a minority in most places until the mid-19th century, used this as a way to mark a difference between "us" and "them", allowing many people to "leave" their undesirable original categories, but at the same time preventing them from being labeled as whites (since in certain cases they appeared more white than Indigenous or Black) to deny them access to the power and privileges reserved for a minority.

 In Comodoro Rivadavia, two Boer colonists were said to have brought Zulu slaves.
 Damboy was said to have been a slave in South Africa, but in Argentina he became a rural worker.

-In this way, terms such as morochos or criollos (which expanded its original colonial meaning, that was referred only to Spanish-descent whites born in the Americas) came to be used to catalog the vast majority of the population that was not clearly white (or whites descendants of Spanish from the colonial period in the case of criollos), helping later the narrative of the disappearance of indigenous and Black people in the country.
-The very people belonging to these races (which were already heavily racially mixed, especially in the case of Black people) actively sought to identify with the new categories since they were symbolically closer to whiteness, which made possible more benefits and less discrimination.
-Only Black people with dark skin were considered as such, and being a minority even within the Argentine Black population itself, they were considered as isolated cases or foreigners (since, from the late 19th century, several of them were free African immigrants who arrived recently mainly from Cape Verde).
-In the case of indigenous people, only those who were part of the indigenous nations that still survived (who represented a small minority) came to be considered as such, but not those who were part of the majoritarian non-indigenous Argentine society.
+In this way, terms such as morochos or criollos (which expanded its original colonial meaning, which referred only to whites of Spanish descent born in the Americas) came to be used to catalog the vast majority of the population that was not clearly white (or whites descended from Spaniards from the colonial period, in the case of criollos), which would later play into the narrative of the disappearance of Indigenous and Black people in the country.
+The very people belonging to these races (which were already heavily racially mixed, especially in the case of Black people) actively sought to identify with the new categories since they were symbolically closer to whiteness, which brought more benefits and less discrimination.
+Only Black people with dark skin were considered Black, and being a minority even within the Argentine Black population itself, they were considered as isolated cases or foreigners (since, from the late 19th century, several of them were free African immigrants who had arrived recently, mainly from Cape Verde).
+In the case of Indigenous people, only those who were part of the Indigenous nations that still survived (who represented a small minority) came to be considered as such, but not those who were part of the majority non-Indigenous Argentine society.

-In 1887 the official percentage of the Black population was computed at 1.8% of the total.
-From that moment on, racial categories were not registered in the censuses.
-The position of the State became explicit again when the National Census of 1895 was carried out when those responsible stated:

-It will not take long for the population to be completely unified into a beautiful new white race.